 Car parking is not available at this site so moorers must make alternative arrangements.

 Mooring rings are installed at the site but mooring pins may be required dependent on boat length and the spacing of rings.
+Please also be aware, there are depth issues along sections of the site, therefore we strongly suggest viewing.

 A grass towpath runs the length of the moorings.